backube/volsync/docs/usage/rsync/index.rst

 Destination configuration
 =========================

-Start by configuring the destination; a minimal example is shown below:
+Start by configuring the destination; an example is shown below:

 .. code:: yaml